jontze/tankerkoenig-rs/README.md

 # tankerkoenig-rs

-A API wrapper for the [tankerkoenig-api](https://creativecommons.tankerkoenig.de/) written in rust.
+API wrapper for the [tankerkoenig-api](https://creativecommons.tankerkoenig.de/) written in rust.

-Comes with ready deserialized structs.
+Gives you ready deserialized structs and a easy to use and strictly typed api.

 ## Installation

-This crate is currently not release as it is still unter heavy development.
+This crate is currently not released as it is still unter heavy development.
 However, if you still want to use it, you can install it by adding this to your `Cargo.toml`:

 ```toml